vmoravec/cct/README.md

   Don't forget to add a *tag* above the scenario name in the form of a single word that expresses the scenario name, like `@packages` .
 This tag will be used inside of a feature rake task to call that single scenario only.

+  If you are still not sure how to write a scenario, better look at the existing features and make your own judgment.

 #### Write a step definition